 Just a few blocks away from Paradise Green lies Longbrook Park.
-One of the many highlights at this park is a free fenced-in splash pad to bring those hot toddlers on a sunny day.
-Just opposite of the splash pad is the Vicki Soto Memorial Playground.
+One of the many highlights of this park is a free fenced-in splash pad to bring those hot toddlers on a sunny day.
+Just opposite the splash pad is the Vicki Soto Memorial Playground.
 Decorated with flamingos and Christmas trees, it was built here in 2013 as part of the Where Angels Play Foundation.
 If your kiddo needs a stroller ride or is a lover of wildlife, a quaint little duck pond is around the corner.

-Bulit in 1896, the Stratford Library is a beautiful, historic building that may be my favorite library in Fairfield County to visit.
+Built in 1896, the Stratford Library is a beautiful, historic building that may be my favorite library in Fairfield County to visit.
 This library hosts many events for children, teens, and adults year-round.
 Be sure to check out their uCreate space, “Where people of all ages can gather to learn, create and share.”

 8. Memorial Day Parade

 If your children are like mine, they love to check out a local parade in hopes of tossed candy (and begging for a balloon).
 Stratford hosts their annual Memorial Day Parade every Memorial Day down Main Street.
 Set up a spot close to Paradise Green and cheer on veterans, local bands, sports teams, and more!